 While visiting the Library, students are required to have an adult from their group sign them in and out at the turnstiles each time they leave the Library.
-That usually occurs if the students want to leave the Library and go to the small café, known as Bleecker St, that is at the entrance of the building.
+That usually occurs if the students want to leave the Library and go to the small café, known as The Nest, that is at the entrance of the building.
 If the students need to take a lunch break at some point during the visit, you may want to have the students meet one of the chaperones near the entrance gate at a designated time so that the entire group can go to lunch at one time rather than the adults having to sign students in and out one at a time throughout the visit.

 Elementary Schools Coordinators